zehgobbes/ExtractSUS/README.md

 Caso tenha extraido dados por meio do ExtractSUS, solicitamos a utilização da citação indicada abaixo.
 Esse procedimento contribui para o reconhecimento, aprimoramento e manutenção contínua da ferramenta.
 Agradecemos antecipadamente pela colaboração!

+OBSERVAÇÃO: PUBLICAÇÃO AINDA EM FASE DE SUBMISSÃO!

 **bibitex:**

+@article{cararo2025extractsus,
+  author    = {Cararo, J. A. G. and Fonte, D. O. and Zara, A. L. S. A.}, title     = {ExtractSUS: Open source for automated data extraction from DataSUS}, journal   = {Journal of Health Informatics}, year      = {2025}
+}

 **ABNT:**

+CARARO, J. A. G.; FONTE, D. O.; ZARA, A. L. S. A. ExtractSUS: Open source for automated data extraction from DataSUS.
+Journal of Health Informatics, 2025.

 **MLA:**

+Cararo, J. A. G., D. O. Fonte, and A. L. S. A. Zara.
+"ExtractSUS: Open Source for Automated Data Extraction from DataSUS."
+Journal of Health Informatics, 2025.

 **APA:**

+Cararo, J. A. G., Fonte, D. O., & Zara, A. L. S. A. (2025).
+ExtractSUS: Open source for automated data extraction from DataSUS.
+Journal of Health Informatics.

 **Chicago:**

+Cararo, J. A. G., D. O. Fonte, and A. L. S. A. Zara.
+2025.
+"ExtractSUS: Open Source for Automated Data Extraction from DataSUS."
+Journal of Health Informatics.

 **Harvard:**

+Cararo, J.A.G., Fonte, D.O. and Zara, A.L.S.A., 2025.
+ExtractSUS: Open source for automated data extraction from DataSUS.
+Journal of Health Informatics.

 **Vancouver:**

+Cararo JAG, Fonte DO, Zara ALSA.
+ExtractSUS: Open source for automated data extraction from DataSUS.
+Journal of Health Informatics.
+2025.

+**IEEE:**

+J. A. G. Cararo, D. O. Fonte, and A. L. S. A. Zara, “ExtractSUS: Open source for automated data extraction from DataSUS,” Journal of Health Informatics, 2025.

 ---